authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 4. MUA: retrieves and displays the brand indicator as appropriate based on its policy and user interface.

 The purpose of this structure is to reduce operational complexity at each step.
 It is also to consolidate validation and indicator selection operations into the MTA, so that Domain Owners need only publish a few simple records and MUAs only need simple display logic.

+It is expected that MBPs implementing BIMI will do so in both their MTAs and MUAs.

 Requirements   {#requirements}
 ========================